jonatack/bitcoinops.github.io/_posts/en/newsletters/2020-06-03-newsletter.md

     > * PayJoin with CoinSwap
     > * Federated message boards protected from spam with fidelity bonds

-    Belcher has a history of creating and maintaining privacy enhancing open source software for Bitcoin, such as [JoinMarket][] and [Electrum Personal Server][eps], which gives particular weight to the conclusion of his email: "I intend to create this CoinSwap
+    Belcher has a history of creating and maintaining privacy-enhancing open source software for Bitcoin, such as [JoinMarket][] and [Electrum Personal Server][eps], which gives particular weight to the conclusion of his email: "I intend to create this CoinSwap